 The Challenge

-Yes, but how these people and their research is funded needs to be fair (and seen to be fair).
+The UK’s research and innovation system supports both economic growth and the richness of our culture.
+Yes, but how their research is funded needs to be fair (and seen to be fair).

 This government agency had a clear ministerial remit to change the way funding was allocated to universities and research institutes.
 For years, the bulk of the funding had gone to Russell group institutions and it was felt that taxpayers money should be disbursed more intelligently and in such a way as to promote equity in research and educational opportunity.